talkkonnect/talkkonnect/README.md

 #### Hardware Section
 * The tag targetboard has 2 option (1) pc and (2)rpi. pc mode is used when talkkonnect is running on a pc or server that does not have GPIOs and is not interfaced to buttons and a LCD screen.
-* To run on raspberry pi or other compatable single board computers set the targetboard to rpi this will enable the GPIO outputs/inputs.
+* To run on raspberry pi or other compatible single board computers set the targetboard to rpi this will enable the GPIO outputs/inputs.

 ##### The Lights Section (OUTPUT)
 * This section is used to define how the raspberry pi hardware (GPIO) is connected to the LED indicators